jayedrashid/React-Jumpstart/README.md

 ## Props

-Props are arguments passed into React components.
-Props are passed to components via HTML attributes. props stands for properties.
+In ReactJS, the props are a type of object where the value of attributes of a tag is stored.
+The word “props” implies “properties”, and its working functionality is quite similar to HTML attributes.
+Basically, these props components are read-only components.

 Props are like arguments to a function and handled outside of a component and display information.
+Props are arguments passed into React components.
 Props allows us to pass data from one `parent` component to another `child` component.
+Props are passed to components via HTML attributes.

 Import BlogList component from In Home.js file.
-Here `Home` is parent component and `<BlogList />` is child component.
+Here `Home` is a parent component and `<BlogList />` is a child component.

 ```sh
 import { useState } from "react";